 With a wide bed - cast integrally with the headstock - carrying pairs of separate V and flat ways for carriage and tailstock, the lathe had a saddle with conventional wings at the front but a very much shorter section at the rear.
 The compound slide had a decently wide cross slide (with sufficient length to guard the feed screw both at the front and rear) yet with a traditional (though very useful) long-travel top slide with exposed ways of a type that might have been expected on a simpler machine.

-With relatively slender, flat-topped posts supporting the plain bearings the headstock had the appearance of a machine built one or more decade earlier, though the very fine-pitch changewheels were quite at odds with early practice.
+With relatively slender, flat-topped posts supporting the plain bearings and a flat front face, the headstock had the appearance of a machine built more than two decade earlier, though the very fine-pitch changewheels were quite at odds with this.

-If any reader has a Fleck lathe the writer would be very interested to hear from you..
+If you have a Fleck lathe the writer would be very interested to hear from you..